-Staffing Level Dec 2016 (FTE)
+Grade Staffing Level Dec 2018 (FTE)

-1
+Principal Officer 1

-2
+Executive Officer 2

-3
+Clerical Officer 3

-6
+Total 6

-Note: IFCO are currently recruiting a team of 5 part-time Assistant Classifiers to assist the Director of Film Classification in carrying out the duties of the Office.
-Their primary responsibility is the classification of approx. four thousand video works that the Office certifies annually.
-Assistant Classifiers are not civil servants; they provide services to the Office as and when required.
+Note: The Director of Film Classification is assisted in carrying out the duties of the Office by a team of five Assistant Classifiers who provide services to IFCO on a contract for service basis, as provided for in Section 2. of the Censorship of Films (Amendment) Act 1992.
+Their primary responsibility is the classification of in excess of three thousand video works that the Office certifies annually.
+Assistant Classifiers are Office Holders and are not civil servants; they provide services to the Office as and when required.

-7. Outputs / Targets
+7. Outputs /Targets